 Using other people’s things

-People almost always transmit germs and viruses by sharing things that are for personal use only.
-Unfortunately, people don’t stop and think about what these things may have been used for and use them without taking any preventative measures.
-We don’t think you should obsess over germs, but it is good to know where these objects are coming from so you can avoid any contagious diseases or infections.
+People often transmit germs and viruses by sharing things that are for personal use only.
+Unfortunately, people don’t stop and think about what these things may have been used for.